JosephNdayisenga/Loan_Default_Prediction/README.md

 # Loan_Default_Prediction

-Predicting the likelihood of a client defaulting on a loan is a challenging problem faced by banks, especially when they only have a limited amount of information.
-To tackle this problem, data science teams at banks often use machine learning to build predictive models.
-These models are typically trained using proprietary datasets collected internally through the bank's daily business operations.
-As a result, it can be difficult to find real-world datasets for financial projects like this.
+In this Python project, I use machine learning to predict the likelihood of a client defaulting on a loan.
+This problem is particularly challenging when I only have a limited amount of information available to work with.